Make the test suite more deterministic through network simulation

 This would eliminate all or parts of the issues we have with false test failures due to transient network errors.

-#2 Updated by anonym about 4 years ago
+#2 Updated by anonym over 4 years ago

 Mostly copy-pasted from #9478: